zbMATHOpen/zbmath-open-kg/README.md

 - **RDF-Based Knowledge Graph**
   Compliant with RDF and Semantic Web standards, the zbMATH Open KG is built entirely from RDF triples using widely adopted ontologies and vocabularies (e.g., ``schema:, dcterms:, skos:, cito:``), supporting interoperability and adheres to Linked Open Data principles.
 The full RDF dumps is published on [**Zenodo**](http://zenodo).
 A sample of 200 records is available here: [`data/subset-200.ttl`](./data/subset-200-v2.ttl).

-- **Expert-Curated, High-Quality Mathematical Metadata**
+- **Expert-Curated Mathematical Metadata**
   In addition to standard bibliographic metadata, the KG incorporates annotated mathematical publications with expert-curated reviews and controlled keywords, software references, disambiguated authors, and *Mathematics Subject Classification* (MSC) codes -- a fine-grained ontology for mathematical subject classification.

 - **Historically-Grounded Scholarly Discovery and Exploration**
-  Its comprehensive and long-term coverage enables long-range intellectual analysis such as historically-grounded retrieval tasks, e.g., identifying connections beyond citation and tracing conceptual lineages across (_sub_)disciplines.
+  Its extensive temporal coverage and expert-curated semantic contents supports the exploration of mathematical knowledge across generations of scholarship, e.g., identifying connections beyond citation and tracing conceptual lineages across (_sub_)fields.

 - **SPARQL Query Interface**
   A SPARQL endpoint (temporarily at [**SPARQL endpoint url**](http://212.227.170.235:8890/sparql)) for directly executing queries over the KG.